BJWRD/Kubernetes/airflow-spark-s3/README.md

 ## Note:
-If you prefer to conduct the following deployment in a more automated way, this can be done so using my `airflow-spark-eks-cluster` terraform repository - TBC
+If you prefer to conduct the following deployment in a more automated way using IAC, this can be done so by using the following repository - [airflow-spark-eks-cluster](https://github.com/BJWRD/Terraform/)